geniotechpr/pm-installation-doc/README.md

 #### Configurations

 ##### Configure the .env File
 1. After the installation process is finished, add the configurations below to your .env file.
 This file exists within the processmaker directory.
 You can easily edit directly on the command line by running `sudo vim .env`.
-If unfamiliar with vim or need a refresher, see [this](https://www.redhat.com/sysadmin/beginners-guide-vim) resource.
+If you are unfamiliar with vim or need a refresher, see [this](https://www.redhat.com/sysadmin/beginners-guide-vim) resource.
     ```
     # Run laravel echo server with HTTP instead of HTTPS
     LARAVEL_ECHO_SERVER_PROTO=http